wawanneutron/Design-Website-Travel/README.md

 # Design-Website-Travel

 # using logo Pealip (Pencinta Alam Insan Pembangunan)
-  Later, This is a travel web project, I made using the PHP 7 programming language technology, and the framework uses Laravel 7
+  Later,this will make website travel  made using the PHP 7 programming language technology, and the framework uses Laravel 7

 # Home Page